-The fire risk assessment is not a fire door survey however the condition and performance of the fire doors will be a consideration of the assessor.
-Fire doors will be checked on a sampled basis only on doors which are accessible at the time of the assessment.
+The fire risk assessment is not a fire door survey.
+However, the condition and performance of the fire doors will be considered by the assessor.
+For this purpose, only a sample of Fire doors will be checked, subject to accessibility at the time of the assessment.